2022 Central Standards

 Please review the following Terms & Conditions that guide the Foundation’s grantmaking and request for proposal processes.

 I would like to talk to someone about my idea before submission, who do I call?

 Due to the volume of prospective applicants, our staff will not be available for individual calls.
-However, we will be hosting office hours prior to the deadline for each of the two annual funding rounds.
+However, we will be hosting monthly office hours in 2022.
+Please see the Prospective Applicant Support Section for details.

 I am having difficulty submitting my application, who do I reach out to?

 For applicants having problems with accessing or submitting the application, please email email@example.com

 I haven’t heard back from the help desk and the deadline is tomorrow.
 What should I do?

 The Foundation will not accept late submissions or applications submitted outside of the designated systems.
 Therefore, you should review the timeline carefully and plan to submit your application materials well before each deadline.
 If you find yourself in this situation, please email questions to firstname.lastname@example.org

 We are a for-profit entity or membership organization.
 Can we apply for funding?